adhiraj-jarwal/pnpm-package-vul-test/README.md

 **Multi-language vulnerability scanner for GitHub Actions**

+> 🎯 **Demo PR**: This change only modifies documentation.
+No dependency files are touched.
+> Even though vulnerabilities exist in main, this PR should pass all checks.

 Automatically detect and block vulnerable dependencies in **npm/pnpm**, **Python (pip/uv/poetry)**, and **Go** projects.

 **Version**: 2.0.0 | **Updated**: December 9, 2024